MicrosoftDocs/Advertising-docs/BingAds/guides/ad-extensions.md

 ![Price Ad Extension](~/guides/media/price-ad-extension.png "Price Ad Extension")

 ### <a name="reviewextensions"></a>Review Extensions
-Potential customers like to know about other customers? experiences when searching for products or services.
+Potential customers like to know about other customers' experiences when searching for products or services.
 Share positive reviews from a reputable third-party source about your business, products, or services in your ads with a Review Extension.
 An ad will only include one review per impression.

 ![Review Ad Extension](~/guides/media/review-ad-extension.png "Review Ad Extension")